Login to Complete a Submission or to Access Judging Panel

 • to acknowledge original contributions to scholarship

 These awards acknowledge the seminal importance of a particular work.
 There is a monetary award for each winning author.
 A public presentation will recognize the superior efforts made by the author and publisher in preparation of the winning piece of literature.
 In addition, there is publicity for the event and the individual awardees.
-Presentations will be made at a benefit dinner and ceremony on March 7, 2017 at the Center for Jewish History in New York City.
+Presentations will be made at a benefit dinner and ceremony in early March 2018.

 Guidelines / Eligibility Rules

-1. Books, either hardcover or original paperback, published between January 1, 2016–December 31, 2016 are eligible.
+1. Books, either hardcover or original paperback, published between January 1, 2017–December 31, 2017 are eligible.
 They may be submitted as finished copies, galleys, or bound manuscripts, but, in the case of galleys or bound manuscripts, must be replaced by finished copies at time of publication.
 Submission may be by author or publisher.

 3. Complete series will not be accepted as one submission.
 Each title in the series must be submitted as an individual entry in the year of publication.